tmkim/dank_bank/DEVLOG.md

                 we need the OnClick logic in page.tsx so we can maintain the state for both comps
         ..
 We can pass our OnClick function to Table component

+1/8/2025
+    ok so today our main focus should be :
+        - create form, update form
+        - buttons
+        - extra : "loading" text shifts table down -> don't do that

+    Working on my create form
+        > set up options to pull enumeration from Item definition
+        > learn that switch/case > clsx when conditionally rendering components clsx is better for pure css
+            ok to use both, depending on needs
+            .. will need to update my details component

+        ++ updated details to use switch/case for conditional rendering rather than clsx ++ set up basic create form with different input options depending on category